murkmm/my-qa-portfolio/src/content/work/KIT.md

 **Company:** Ki10 Games

 ### Project Overview
 *KIT - Knight in Training* is my debut independent title, currently in active development at my own studio, Ki10 Games.
-It is an action-adventure game where I am channeling my nine years of industry experience into every facet of its creation.
+It is an an 3D Platformer adventure game where I am channeling my nine years of industry experience into every facet of its creation.
 The goal is to build a polished and engaging experience that reflects a deep understanding of both game development and player expectations.

 ### My Role & Responsibilities
 As the Director of the project, my role encompasses the full spectrum of game development, requiring me to leverage and expand upon my entire career skillset.
 My responsibilities are divided into three core areas: